Learn more about trading with eToro

 Day trading is a form of investing in which you open and close positions on the same day.
 It can be looked at as the opposite of longer-term investment strategies.
 Day traders tend to try to take advantage of markets and assets that experience a lot of volatility or feature a lot of liquidity.

 Day trading is legal in Australia, and same-day trading can be profitable for some.
-But, as with any investment strategy, it comes with its own set of risks.
+However, as with any investment strategy, it comes with its own set of risks.
 If you are going to be a day trader, you might want to think about some of its major features and requirements, including:

 Time